 performance of the audit carried out by them.
-We Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matter with respect to our reliance on the work done and the report of the other auditors.
+We Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements responsibilities in this regard are further described in below, is not modified in respect of the above matter with respect to our reliance on the work done and the report of the other auditors.